Social Service Worker (Intensive)

 Students may apply for transfer of academic credits from Algonquin College (internal transfer) or from other institutions (external transfer).
 College Policies AA09 and AA10 apply to transfer of credits.
 For more information visit: www.algonquincollege.com/directives.

 Students may apply for credit by challenging courses using Prior Learning Assessment and Recognition (PLAR).
 College Policy AA06 applies to PLAR.
 Students pay a fee for each course they wish to be exempt from and, through either a portfolio or challenge examination, a PLAR may lead to the acceptance of work and life experience in lieu of taking certain courses.
 For more information visit: www.algonquincollege.com/col/plar.html.
-Please note: We do not PLAR any of our placements.
+Please note we do not PLAR any of our placements.

 Social Service Worker is a registered professional title which may only be used by members in good standing of the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 This relates to Ontario legislation called The Social Work and Social Service Worker Act.
 Graduates of the Social Service Worker Intensive program are required by law to join the OCSWSSW after graduation in order to use this professional title.
 The OCSWSSW grants or denies membership.
 For more information see: www.ocswssw.org.